Wealthify doesn't support your browser

 Reading time: 7 mins

-Whether you’re planning on having your first child, want to know how much adding another kid to your family would cost, or you simply want a ballpark figure on how much being a parent can be – knowing how much a child can cost could be pretty useful!
+Whether you’re planning on having your first baby, want to know how much adding another child to your family would cost, or you simply want a ballpark figure on how much being a parent can be – knowing how much a child can cost could be pretty useful!

 But you may have noticed that children aren’t born with price tags.
 There’s a reason for that, and it’s not just because they’re born instead of bought.
 There are so many variables when it comes to raising a child that it’s almost impossible to know for sure how much it’ll end up costing you.

-That’s not to say that you can’t get a rough idea of what to expect though.
-There’s been a lot of research done into it, and the general consensus is that the cost of raising a child is increasing – and it’s not exactly cheap in the first place.
+That’s not to say that you can’t get a rough idea of what you could expect though.
+There’s been plenty of research done into it, and the general consensus is that the cost of raising a child is increasing over time – and it’s not exactly cheap in the first place.

 Cost of raising a child: The big number